Last Updated: 2026.02.06

 Grievances Related to Human Rights Violations

-Among grievances raised to the Fast Retailing Hotline in fiscal 2024, 44 cases were assessed as violations of ILO core conventions, local labor laws or the Code of Conduct for Production Partners.
-We resolved all these cases during fiscal 2024, except one case.
+Among grievances raised to the Fast Retailing Hotline in fiscal 2025, 166 cases were assessed as violations of ILO core conventions, local labor laws or the Code of Conduct for Production Partners.
+Most of these cases were addressed by our business partners quickly while some cases require longer term interventions such as trainings and capacity building.

 Fast Retailing has also analyzed grievances received to put in place preventive measures.
 For example, we found that most grievances related to wages and benefits were brought up due to worker misunderstandings of wage systems, wage calculation methods, procedures to pay and receive severance pay.
 In response, we urged factories to explain these to employees in more detail.